TheNightAngel17/Mlx.Home.k3s.Flux/.github/MigrationPrompt_00.md

 For each applicaiton
 1. Create all necesary folder for the app, and add generic `kustomization.yaml` files for each overlay
 2. copy the current mlx-home-prod cluster for that application into `base/`
+   - Do not change any values or try and truncate values
+   - would be best to literally copy the files ver-batem in this step, renaming them as you copy them
+   - DO NOT ADD OR REMOVE ANY LINES, INCLUDING COMMENTS AND FORMATTING - THIS IS A STRICT COPY.
 3. foreach file in mlx-home-dev cluster for that application, reconcile the resource against the resource in `base/`
    - If there are differences:
       - Add a patch file in the `prd/` overlay destination folder with the prd values